collab-uniba/Emotion_and_Polarity_SO/README.md

 * `-e emotion`: the specific emotion to be detected in the file or text, defined in {`joy`, `anger`, `sadness`, `love`, `surprise`, `fear`}
 * `-m model`: the model file learned as a result of the training step(e.g., `model-anger.rda`), if you don't give it as input will be used the model file learned on the specific emotion you are convey
 * `-f idf`: path to the idf (Inverse Document Frequency) folder containing  the idfs (unigrams, bigrams, positive, negative, neutral, ambiguos) used for the `feature-<emotion>.csv` created at the end of the training task
-* `-o dictionary` : path to the dictionary folder containing  UnigramsList.txt and BigramsList.txt used to train the model given in input\n"
+* `-o n-grams` : path to the n-grams folder containing  UnigramsList.txt and BigramsList.txt used to train the model given in input\n"
 * `-l` : if presents , indicates  `<file.csv>` contains the column `label` \n"

 As a result, the script will generate the following output files: